DanielleInkster/react-practice2/name-job/README.md

 # Practice with React (The Sequel)

-In an effort to get more practicegi with React, I completed a tutorial found here: https://www.taniarascia.com/getting-started-with-react/
+In an effort to get more practice with React, I completed a tutorial found here: https://www.taniarascia.com/getting-started-with-react/

 This was a tutorial  to complete a simple form to display names and occupations.
 The program can add, display and delete name/occupations.